 - Good range of colors and sizes

-- May not suit runners with high arches, as there’s too little support
+- Does not suit runners with high arches, as there’s too little support

 Top Guidance Marathon Shoe